epoplavskis/pyit600/README.md

 * VS20WRF/VS20BRF
 * SQ610RF

-These thermostats devices have not been tested, but may work:
-* SQ610

 These binary sensors have been tested:
 * SW600
 * WLS600
 * OS600

-These binary sensors have not been tested, but may work:
-* SD600

 These temperature sensors have been tested:
 * PS600